Law of Bhutan: Family law

 Separation requires a payment generally by the party seeking divorce, the amount depending on the length of the marriage, except in the case of spouses separating to take vows of religious celibacy, and in the case of at-home spouses seeking divorce from absent spouses.
 Separation costs are otherwise imposed on violent spouses, on third parties who induce the divorce, and on wives who admit guilt in adultery.
 The divorce itself is presented as a deed of divorce ("yikthi").
 Divorces are also granted for spouses of those who commit adultery by fraud and rape.
 Mothers of both legitimate and illegitimate children are entitled to compensation from unwed, separated, or divorced fathers.
 In the event of maternal mortality, the law imposes a duty on the biological father to pay fines to her family and to raise his child if her family is unable.

 Rape is illegal in Bhutan.
-Under 2004 laws, marital rape is illegal too, being classified as a petty misdemeanor.
+Under 2004 laws, marital rape is also illegal, being classified as a petty misdemeanor.

 The Constitution of Bhutan prohibits persons married to non-citizens from holding office by election or by royal appointment (Constitutional Offices).
 The Marriage Act mandates a special court petition for Bhutanese desiring to marry non-citizens.
 The same law imposes a total restriction on promotion for government workers who marry non-citizens, as well as the discharge of any government worker in defense or foreign relations.
 It also deprives the Bhutanese citizen of many government-related benefits, from land allotment ("kidu"), seeds, and loans, to public and foreign-sponsored education.
 Bhutanese marriage law prohibits international couples from propagating any religion other than the state religion, Drukpa Kagyu Buddhism, and requires the non-citizen spouse to adopt Bhutanese traditions and customs.